dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

 ## onBarcodeEvent

-Called when a bar code label is successfully scanned.
+Called when a barcode label is successfully scanned.

 ```javascript
 /**